 Bicycling in Oro Valley

-The Town of Oro Valley first established a Bicycle and Pedestrian Program in 1999.
-Since then, the Plan has been revised on a biannual basis.
-The Town is committed to providing facilities, including bicycle facilities, that encourage the use of alternate modes of transportation.
+Oro Valley first established a Bicycle and Pedestrian Program in 1999 which has been revised on a biannual basis.
+The Town is committed to providing facilities that encourage the use of alternate modes of transportation.

 Town staff works closely with neighboring jurisdictions to coordinate bicycle routes and facilities, in order to provide a regional, interconnected bicycling program that emphasizes education, enforcement, engineering and encouragement.
 The Eastern Pima County region, including the Town of Oro Valley, has received the prestigious "Gold" level Bicycle Friendly Community Award for 2006-2008 and 2008-2012 from the League of American Bicyclists (LAB).